SaadAttieh/lazyCode/readme.md

 There are two types of objects that can be created, `generators` and `collectors`.

 A generator is simply a state object paired with a function that can be called to produce values based off the state.
-This is discussed later in the section * Building your own generators* .
+This is discussed later in the section *creating your own generators*.
 A generator by itself does not execute any instructions.
 This is why we call it lazy evaluation; it merely describes how values may be generated.
 Values may be pulled from a generator via the `next()` function;, by using a for loop `for (auto i: generator)`, or by passing it to a collector.
 Collectors pull values from a generator and perform a given action, see the section below on collectors.